open-feature/flagd/README.md

 ## What's flagd?

 Flagd is a feature flag daemon with a Unix philosophy.
-Think of it as a ready-made, open source, OpenFeature compliant feature flag backend system.
+Think of it as a ready-made, open source, OpenFeature-compliant feature flag backend system.

 ## Features